8 Ways to Speed Up PrestaShop

 7. Take Advantage of PrestaShop Add-ons

 Speaking of modules, the PrestaShop store has a whole section of add-ons for improving your online store's performance.
-Such tools allow you to implement lazy loading, image compression and other strategies to optimize your user experience.
+Such tools allow you to implement lazy loading, image optimization and other strategies to optimize your user experience.

 8. Uninstall Any Unused Modules